anon-blue/anon.blue/README.txt

-edia with photos facebook.com/treandmaryjane Snapchat: life1zhard143 AKA Tre Way ne AKA Tre Merritt  AKA Tre Bird He is 5'11, 135 pounds, from Alpena MI, has alm ost a shaved head, and has some facial hairijnijendxijednxijeniiidkdkdkhdhdhdhdf ucknjdc!:keiedieetamine user.
+edia with photos facebook.com/treandmaryjane Snapchat: life1zhard143 AKA Tre Way ne AKA Tre Merritt  AKA Tre Bird He is 5'11, 135 pounds, from Alpena MI, has alm ost a shaved head, and has some facial hairijnijendxijednxijeniiidkdkdkhdhdhdhdf uck you                     .
 Could be in the Traverse City / Alanta Mi / Lincoi n Mi / Alpena MI Areas (Also has a brother in Kentucky)
                 ALERT!Tre Wayne Gage Jose Pierce.
 Wanted by the Michigan State P